Knight Chair in Investigative & Enterprise Reporting

 Houston succeeded William Gaines, who retired in August 2007 and is now professor emeritus at Illinois.
 Gaines, who wrote a textbook on journalism, taught students to engage in projects such as identifying the worst-performing state-level judge in America and creating how-to guides on specific topics related to investigative reporting.

-Houston was part of the newsroom staff of The Kansas City Star that won a Pulitzer Prize for its work on the 1981 walkway collapse at the city's Hyatt Regency Hotel, and he was one of four investigative team members that won a Headliners Award for its work on misconduct by Kansas City area building inspectors.
+Houston was part of the newsroom staff of The Kansas City Star that won a Pulitzer Prize for its work on the 1981 walkway collapse at the city's Hyatt Regency Hotel, and wrote the lead story on the survivors after the collapse.
+He also was one of four investigative team members that won a Headliners Award for its work on misconduct by Kansas City area building inspectors.

 At The Hartford Courant, he won awards for investigations into state and federal government programs and was the paper’s database editor.
 During a total of 14 years at IRE, both as a managing director and as executive director, Houston oversaw the creation of numerous training programs nationally and internationally and also helped it strengthen and increase its membership.